Willowlark/thelittlethingswemiss/_posts/PbP/2017-08-31-world-guide.md

 ### Settlements & Places of Interest

-* C - Wolf Laguz Settlement
+* **C - Roren**: The ancestral home of the Wolf Laguz.
+There only a few months in year there isn't at least a few inches of snow on the ground.
+The buildings and walls are all stoneworked, most decades old.
+The city is wholly populated by wolf laguz.
+There's a single road that leads through the woods into the town.
 * H - Village
 * I - City - Capital
 * Q - Village